HomeDing/homeding.github.io/stories/story-weatherdisplay.md

 The following configuration extract in env.json is enabling
 * updating the firmware over the air
-* allows detecting the network using the SSDP network protocol and retrieves the current time from an ntp server.
+* allows detecting the network using the SSDP network protocol.

 ```json
 {